adhearsion/adhearsion-website/views/docs/console.md

 <pre class='terminal'>

-AHN> Adhearsion::OutboundCall.originate 'sip:arabbit@mojolingo.com', :from => 'sip:foo@bar.com'
+AHN> Adhearsion::OutboundCall.originate 'sip:arabbit@mojolingo.com', from: 'sip:foo@bar.com'
 </pre>

 The call will pass through the router in the same way as an incoming call.